 Apart from its unique and distinctive appearance, carbon composite offers stiffness and strength at a low density, which essentially means it transmits sound well.
 The case measures the same 40mm wide and 6.85mm high as the titanium version.
 The dial is also made of CTP with the same incised indices that serve to amplify the resonance of the cal.
 BVL 362 beneath.

-The BVL 362 is based on a 1981 Gerald Genta movement so was so thin the resulting watch set the record for the thinnest repeating wristwatch ever, just 2.72mm high.
+The BVL 362 is based on a 1981 Gerald Genta movement that was so thin the resulting watch set the record for the thinnest repeating wristwatch ever, just 2.72mm high.
 Its slimness meant it wasn’t particularly robust, which is why the BVL 362 has been fortified and is slightly thicker, but still a mere 3.12mm high.

 Notably, the gongs are directly affixed to the case, instead of the movement as is convention, for optimal sound transmission.
-It uses a flat-spring barrel, as well as a floating crown wheel and mainspring barre, which are suspended on one side.
+It uses a flat-spring barrel, as well as a floating crown wheel and mainspring barrel, which are suspended on one side.
 The centrifugal strike governor itself has a total diameter of just 3.3mm.

 The bracelet, however, is still titanium, but it barely tips the scales.
 The entire watch weighs just 47 grams.